Diffusion State-Guided Projected Gradient for Inverse Problems: Results

 \section{Results}

-This section provides extensive experimental results on the effectiveness of DiffStateGrad employed in several methods for image-based inverse problems.
+This section provides extensive experimental results on the effectiveness of DiffStateGrad for image-based inverse problems.
 We show that DiffStateGrad significantly improves (1) the robustness of diffusion-based methods to the choice of measurement gradient step size and measurement noise, and (2) the overall posterior sampling performance of diffusion.